Atrakit Logo

 Understanding Your BMI Result

-Once you receive your BMI number, here is how to interpret it using the standard WHO adult classification:
+Once you receive your BMI number, here is how to interpret it using the standard WHO adult classification for people aged 20 and older:

 UnderweightBMI below 18.5

-A BMI under 18.5 suggests your body weight may be too low relative to your height.
-This can sometimes be associated with nutritional deficiencies, weakened immunity, or other health concerns.
-If you consistently fall in this range, speaking with a healthcare provider is a good idea.
+A BMI under 18.5 suggests body weight may be too low relative to height.
+This can sometimes be associated with nutritional deficiencies, a weakened immune system, or reduced bone density.
+If you consistently fall in this range, a conversation with a healthcare provider is worthwhile.

 Normal WeightBMI 18.5 to 24.9

-This is the range associated with the lowest health risk for most adults.
-It does not guarantee perfect health, but statistically, people in this category face a lower risk of weight-related conditions like type 2 diabetes, hypertension, and cardiovascular disease.
+This is the healthy weight range associated with the lowest risk of weight-related health conditions for most adults.
+People in this category face a statistically lower risk of type 2 diabetes, hypertension, and cardiovascular disease compared to those in other categories.

 OverweightBMI 25.0 to 29.9

-A BMI in this range suggests carrying somewhat more body weight than is considered ideal for your height.
-Lifestyle changes such as a more balanced diet and increased physical activity can often help bring BMI back into the normal range.
+A BMI in this range suggests carrying more body weight than is considered optimal for your height.
+Lifestyle changes including a more balanced diet and increased physical activity can often bring BMI back into the normal weight range over time.

 ObeseBMI 30.0 and above

-A BMI of 30 or higher is classified as obese.
-This category is further divided into Class I (30–34.9), Class II (35–39.9), and Class III (40+).
-Higher BMI in this range is associated with increased risk of serious health conditions including heart disease, stroke, sleep apnea, and certain cancers.
+A BMI of 30 or higher is classified as obese, further divided into Class I (30–34.9), Class II (35–39.9), and Class III (40 and above).
+Higher values in this range are associated with increased risk of serious conditions including heart disease, stroke, sleep apnea, type 2 diabetes, and certain cancers.

 Important Limitations of BMI

 BMI is a useful screening tool, but it is not a perfect measure of health or body composition.
-Here are a few things it does not account for:
+Here are the key things it does not account for:

 Muscle mass vs. fat mass

 BMI only looks at total weight in relation to height.
 A professional athlete with dense muscle may have a high BMI but very low body fat.
-Conversely, someone with a normal BMI may carry a high proportion of body fat with little muscle.
+Conversely, someone with a normal BMI may carry a high proportion of body fat with little muscle — sometimes called normal weight obesity.

-Where fat is stored in your body matters as much as how much you have.
-Abdominal or visceral fat carries higher health risks than fat stored in the hips and thighs.
-BMI does not distinguish between the two.
+Where fat is stored matters as much as how much is present.
+Visceral fat stored around the abdominal organs carries significantly higher health risks than fat stored in the hips and thighs.
+BMI cannot measure fat distribution or identify where excess weight is being carried.

 Age and sex differences

-As people age, body composition naturally shifts.
+As people age, body composition naturally shifts toward less muscle and more fat even at the same body weight.
 Women also tend to carry more body fat than men at the same BMI.
-These variations are not captured in the standard BMI chart.
+These variations are not captured in the standard BMI classification.

 Ethnicity

-Research has shown that health risks associated with higher body fat can occur at lower BMI values in some ethnic groups, particularly South Asian populations.
-Some health authorities recommend adjusted BMI thresholds for these groups.
+Research shows that weight-related health risks can appear at lower BMI values in certain ethnic groups, particularly those of South Asian descent.
+Several health authorities publish adjusted BMI thresholds for these populations, recognising that standard cut-off points may not accurately reflect risk for all groups.

 Children and teenagers

 Standard adult BMI ranges do not apply to those under 18.
-For young people, BMI must be interpreted against age- and sex-specific growth charts.
+For young people, BMI must be assessed against age- and sex-specific growth charts.
+The raw number alone carries no meaning without that age-adjusted context.

 Use this calculator as a starting point, not a final verdict.
 For a thorough understanding of your health, combine BMI with other assessments such as waist circumference, body fat percentage, blood pressure, cholesterol levels, and a conversation with your doctor.